TheMrGhostman/KnnOnTrees.jl/README.md

 Repository in development!
 It is focused on comparision of approaches to classify tree-structured data.
 It lists for now simple KNN with various tree metrices and hmill classifier.

+(GHMill package from dependencies is now avaliable online for now)